Liparkx/Liparkx/README.md

 ### Hi there 👋

-- 🔭 I’m currently studying computer science at Unicarioca University
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, TYPESCRIPT, NODEJS
+- Graduated in Computer Science from Unicarioca University.
+- Experience with React Native, TypeScript, JavaScript, CSS, and Tailwind.
+- Currently studying NestJS, CRUD, TypeORM, Serverless concepts, Joi validation, and AWS Cloud.
-- 📫 How to reach me: felipepaivaazevedo@gmail.com
+- How to reach me: felipepaivaazevedo@gmail.com